argonne-lcf/user-guides/docs/ai-testbed/groq/system-overview.md

-The GroqRack 42U compute cluster has 9 GroqNodes servers (8 compute nodes and 1 redudant node).
+The GroqRack 42U compute cluster has 9 GroqNodes servers, 8 compute nodes named sequentially from groq-r01-gn-01 to groq-r01-gn-08 and 1 redudant node (groq-r01-gn-09).
+The node is Dual AMD based processor with 32 cores and a total of 64 threads.
+It includes a total of 1TB of DRAM.